SpyX Review 2026: Does This Spy App Go Too Far for Parental Controls?

 Social media and phone apps

 Several social media apps are supposed to be monitored within the SpyX service.
-SnapChat, Facebook, Telegram, and WhatsApp were the most notable apps available in our navigation menu, but none populated even after 24 hours of the software being linked to the phone.
+Snapchat, Facebook, Telegram, and WhatsApp were the most notable apps available in our navigation menu, but none populated even after 24 hours of the software being linked to the phone.

 Text messages